Load up on fresh food, flowers and fashion at Sydney's favourite weekend markets.

 Carriageworks Farmers Market

 Housed within the arts precinct of Carriageworks, this market features more than 70 regular stallholders, and is curated by renowned Australian chef Mike McEnearney.
 Each Saturday the hangar-like space is transformed into a foodie's playground, selling everything from classic pastries and artisan breads to organic macadamias, Blue Mountains truffles and Mudgee wines.
 Don't leave without trying the steamed pork buns from celebrity chef Kylie Kwong – trust us, the queue is worth the wait.
-Carriageworks is less than 10 minutes walk from Redfern Station.
+Carriageworks is less than a 10-minute walk from Redfern Station.

 Where: 245 Wilson Street, Eveleigh